Mateo Sušić

-Mateo Sušić ([mǎteo sǔʃitɕ]; born 18 November 1990) is a Bosnian professional footballer who plays as a right-back for Cypriot First Division club APOEL and the Bosnia and Herzegovina national team.
+Mateo Sušić ([mǎteo sǔʃitɕ]; born 18 November 1990) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club Zrinjski Mostar.

 Sušić started his professional career at Zrinjski Mostar, before joining Istra 1961 in 2010.
 Three years later, he moved to Energie Cottbus.
 In 2014, he signed with CFR Cluj.
-The following year, Sušić was transferred to Sheriff Tiraspol.
-He went back to CFR Cluj in 2019.
-In 2022, he switched to APOEL.
+The following year, he was transferred to Sheriff Tiraspol.
+Sušić came back to CFR Cluj in 2019.
+In 2022, he joined APOEL.
+Three years later, he returned to Zrinjski Mostar.

-A former youth international for Bosnia and Herzegovina, Sušić made his senior international debut in 2016, earning 11 caps since.
+A former youth international for Bosnia and Herzegovina, Sušić made his senior international debut in 2016, earning 11 caps until 2022.

 Club career

 Early career

-Sušić started playing football at local clubs, before joining youth academy of his hometown club Zrinjski Mostar in 2007.
-He made his professional debut in UEFA Europa League qualifier against Vaduz on 31 July 2008 at the age of 17.
+Sušić started playing football at local clubs, before joining the youth academy of his hometown team Zrinjski Mostar in 2007.
+He made his professional debut in a UEFA Europa League qualifier against Vaduz on 31 July 2008 at the age of 17.

 In the summer of 2010, Sušić switched to Croatian side Istra 1961.
-On 30 October, he scored his first professional goal against Karlovac, which secured the victory for his team.
+On 30 October, he scored his first professional goal against Karlovac, which secured the victory for his squad.

 In June 2013, he moved to German outfit Energie Cottbus.

 In June 2014, he signed with Romanian club CFR Cluj.

 Sheriff Tiraspol

 In January 2015, Sušić was transferred to Moldovan side Sheriff Tiraspol for an undisclosed fee.
-He made his competitive debut for the club against Zaria Bălți on 28 February.
+He made his official debut for the team against Bălți on 28 February.
 On 18 October, he scored his first goal for Sheriff Tiraspol in a triumph over Petrocub.

-Sušić was named team captain in March 2016.
+Sušić was named squad captain in March 2016.

 He won his first trophy with the club on 30 May, when they were crowned league champions.

-In February 2017, he extended his contract until June 2020.
+In February 2017, he extended his contract with Sheriff Tiraspol until June 2020.

-He played his 100th game for Sheriff Tiraspol against Speranța on 7 April 2018.
+He played his 100th game for the team against Speranța on 7 April 2018.

 Return to CFR Cluj

-In June 2019, Sušić returned to CFR Cluj on a three-year deal.
-He played his first official game for the side since coming back in UEFA Champions League qualifier against Astana on 9 July.
-Four days later, he appeared in his first league game after returning against Politehnica Iași.
-On 21 December, he scored his first goal for CFR Cluj against Voluntari.
+In June 2019, Sušić returned to CFR Cluj on a three-year contract.
+He played his first competitive game for the side since coming back in a UEFA Champions League qualifier against Astana on 9 July.
+A week later, he appeared in his first league game after returning against Politehnica Iași.
+On 21 December, he scored his first goal for CFR Cluj in a defeat of Voluntari.
 He won his first title with the club on 3 August 2020, when they secured league title.

+APOEL

+In June 2022, Sušić signed a two-year deal with Cypriot outfit APOEL.
+On 28 August, he debuted officially for the team against Pafos and managed to score a goal.
+He won his first piece of silverware for the club on 11 May 2024, when they were proclaimed league winners.

+In May, he signed a new one-year contract with APOEL.

+He made his 100th appearance for the squad on 15 March 2025 against Aris Limassol.

 Later stage of career

-In June 2022, Sušić joined Cypriot outfit APOEL.
+In June 2025, Sušić came back to Zrinjski Mostar.